aws/aws-cdk/CONTRIBUTING.md

 As this is for testing only, do not commit `sample.ts` and `sample.js` to your PR branch.

-Alternatively, you can just write this test as a new integration test like `integ.my-test.ts` and deploy it with `yarn integ` and generate snapshots for you.
-This would be very useful when you need to publish a new integration test:
+Alternatively, you can write this test as a new integration test like `integ.my-test.ts` and deploy it using `yarn integ --no-clean`.
+This may be useful when you need to publish a new integration test:

 ```console